PieIsSpy/HelloWorld-Python/README.md

 # HelloWorld
-Repurposed to be a first for everything
+Repurposed for advanced studying or messing about with languages